 I’m sure Ben will say the same, but it’s not what they are doing, but HOW they are doing it.

-Most people lift like football players and just focus on moving weights from A to B without any thought of creating fatigue in the muscle or stressing a muscle through its full range of motion.
+Most people lift like football players and focus on moving weights from A to B without any thought of creating fatigue in the muscle or stressing a power through its full range of motion.
 A minimum of 99% of guys in the gym are not following programs aligned with their goals.

-For instance, next time you’re in the gym, watch how long a guy’s set lasts, maybe 20-24 seconds stop, which is not even close to the optimal time under tension when it comes to muscular hypertrophy, 40-60 seconds per set.
+For instance, watch how long a guy’s set lasts the next time you’re in the gym.
+Maybe 20-24 seconds stop, which is not even close to the optimal time under tension regarding muscular hypertrophy, 40-60 seconds per set.
 So to summarize:

 - Not executing a full range of motion (for their body type).

 - Sets do not last 40-60 seconds when their goal is hypertrophy.

-What is your number one tip for someone, that they can do right now, that will improve their muscle building?
+What is your number one tip for someone they can do right now to improve their muscle building?

 Because you would never guess what he looks like!
-Most guys select their weights based on the impact it’ll have on those watching, not on what impact it’ll have on their bodies.
+Most guys select their weights based on the impact it’ll have on those watching, not on what effect it’ll have on their bodies.

 Slowing down the weight is your first step to seeing bigger muscles.

 The eccentric should always be slower than the concentric.
 Four seconds to lower and two seconds to raise the weight is a great place to start.

-In our programming, we teach our students dozens of different ways to manipulate a lift.
+We teach our students dozens of ways to manipulate a lift in our programming.
 No more boring workouts!

-You have spent a lot of time in the gym and have seen some crazy stuff.
+You have spent time in the gym and seen some crazy stuff.
 Is there a way that people do an exercise or workout that can harm their joints?

 Yes, read my answer above.

 I think the biggest mistake is NOT CONTROLLING THE WEIGHT.

-One of our amazing and late teachers taught us, “Control is the currency for growth.”
+One of our excellent and late teachers taught us, “Control is the currency for growth.”